phon-ca/phon/src/main/dita/report/report-vot.md

 ## Parameters

  * *VOT Release Tier* TextGrid tiername for the VOT release tier.
-This tier must be a point tier (default 'Release').
+This tier must be a point tier (default 'Voicing').

 ## Data preparation